 Through the US Department of Transportation and federal legislation, the Transportation Alternatives Program (TAP) is a funding mechanism for bicycle and pedestrian improvements.
-Federal Highway Safety Improvements Program (HSIP) funds are also available for transportation projects that will administer safety to the traveling public (vehicle, pedestrian and bicyclists).
+Federal Highway Safety Improvements Program (HSIP) funds are also available for transportation projects to address an identified, data driven safety need for various modes of travel and users, i.e. motorists, pedestrians and bicyclists.
 Both federal programs are administered by the NMDOT through a competitive statewide process.
 The selection process for HSIP relies on measurable safety data to prioritize projects for selection, while TAP looks more broadly to safety, economic development, accessibility/connectivity, environment, and system preservation.
+The USDOT, Office of Federal Lands Highway manages the Federal Lands Access Program (FLAP).
+This program was established to improve transportation facilities to provide access to, adjacent to, or located within federal lands, emphasizing on high-use recreation sites and economic generators.
+The selection is carried out on a competitive basis.

 Los Alamos has received two TAP grants in recent years, the first for the design and construction of the Canyon Rim Trail Phase 2 Project completed in 2016.
-The second project is the proposed underpass at NM 502 and the Canyon Rim Trailhead and Camino Entrada, for design and construction programmed in federal fiscal years 2018 and 2020, respectively.
+The second project is the proposed underpass at NM 502 and the Canyon Rim Trailhead and Camino Entrada, with design and construction programmed in federal fiscal years 2018 and 2020, respectively.

 The State of New Mexico administers legislative funding sources for infrastructure projects statewide.
-New Mexico Mainstreet is a program within the State of New Mexico, Economic Development Department that supports development of attractive "main streets" within New Mexico communities.
+New Mexico MainStreet is a program within the State of New Mexico, Economic Development Department that supports development of attractive "main streets" within New Mexico communities.
 Central Avenue in Los Alamos has been awarded several "main street" grants.

-Locally, the County the most common funding mechanism for capital improvements is the Capital Improvement Program comprised of general funds afforded through gross receipts tax.
+Locally, the County's most common funding mechanism for capital improvements is the Capital Improvement Program comprised of general funds afforded through gross receipts tax.
 General Obligation Bonds are another avenue for funding capital projects at the local level, but requires voter approval as revenue for these measures are associated with property taxes.